 During shooting in Ste.
 Mère-Eglise, traffic was stopped, stores were closed and the power was shut down in order not to endanger the paratroopers who were unused to night drops in populated areas.
 Still, the lights and staged fire proved too difficult to work around, and only one or two jumpers managed to land in the square - with several suffering minor injuries.
 One of the initial jumpers broke both legs in landing.
 Ultimately, plans to use authentic jumps were abandoned, opting instead for rigged jumps from high cranes.

-In Italy for the filming of Cleopatra, Roddy McDowall became so frustrated with the numerous delays during its production, he begged Darryl F. Zanuck for a part in this picture just so he could do some work.
+In Italy for the filming of Cleopatra (1963), Roddy McDowall became so frustrated with the numerous delays during its production, he begged Darryl F. Zanuck for a part in this picture just so he could do some work.
 He ended up with a small role as an American soldier.
+Richard Burton, who was also filming Cleopatra, also took the opportunity caused by the long delays to take a cameo role of an RAF pilot.

 One of the very first World War II films made by an American studio in which the members of each country spoke nearly all their dialog in the language of that country: the Germans spoke German, the French spoke French, and the Americans and the British spoke English.
 There were subtitles on the bottom of the screen to translate the various languages.
 There were two versions of this movie, one where all the actors spoke English and the other(the better known one) where the French and German actors spoke their respective languages.